playfulprogramming/playfulprogramming/content/blog/shell-scripting-basics/index.md

 ## A Simple Example {#basic-example}

+At its core, a shell script is simply a sequence of commands, one per line - if you've used a bash command line before, you already know a lot of the syntax it uses.
+Each line of the file is interpreted as a single command, and bash will run each line sequentially until it reaches the end of the file, or it gets to an `exit` command.
+If you're ever confused about how part of a script works, you can try running it individually outside of the script to see how it behaves.

 Let's start out with a simple example: create a file somewhere on your computer called `simple.sh` and start editing it.
 In most text editors, you can combine both steps into one by running `{editor} simple.sh` - `nano simple.sh`, for example.
 All you need to put into the file is the text `pwd`.
 This is a standard Linux/Unix command that prints out the